The Minor in Environmental Engineering at AUD is a open to students majoring in any field except Civil Engineering.

 Ahmed Badr Mabrouk

 Director of Infrastructure Sustainability & Assessment Center

-Chair of the Department of Civil Engineering and Associate Professor of Civil Engineering
+Chair of the Department of Civil Engineering, Program Director of the Master of Science in Construction Management (MSCM), Professor of Civil Engineering

 Assistant Professor of Civil Engineering